 As well as her inclusive practice, Natasha has also held a number of positions in schools and colleges and was on the education team for Richard Alston Dance Company.
 For four years Natasha oversaw GCSE dance courses at Patcham High School and the BTEC National Award at Varndean College.
 Between 2000-2007 Natasha had regular freelance/ employed work in 5 other colleges in the South East.
 Included in these part time positions were 7 years at Brighton College and 2 years at Reigate College.
 Natasha also taught weekly professional contemporary technique classes and covered maternity leave as Brighton and Hove Council’s Youth Dance Development Officer.

-On a voluntary basis, Natasha was a committee member for Balletbees, an inclusive dance community company in Glasgow (2017-2018) and is currently an Ambassador for The Inspiring Future Theatre Campaign.
+On a voluntary basis, Natasha is a proud Trustee for DanceSyndrome, a multi award winning inclusive dance charity based in Lancashire.
+Natasha was formerly a committee member for Balletbees, an inclusive dance community company in Glasgow (2017-2018).

 Natasha has a BA (Hons) in Dance Theatre from Trinity Laban and a PGCE in Post Compulsory Education.
 In addition she has undertaken a number of courses in business and management and is trained as a Bronze and Silver Arts Award advisor.
 Natasha also has first aid and advanced safeguarding training.